smattymatty/mathew-storm-site/writing_content/short-stories/Minimum Viable Apocalypse.md

 Tomato bisque.

 The hunger woke.
 My teeth ached with the phantom taste of a thousand missed meals - saliva thick and hot in my mouth.
-As I watched his throat work as he swallowed, I wanted to crawl across the table and lick the steam off his thermos.

 "You don't mind?"
 He poured into his travel mug.